Skip to main content

 When we participate in any such exchange, your PHI will only be shared as permitted or required under HIPAA and other applicable federal and state privacy laws.
 Below is some additional information related to some of these exchanges.

-Keystone Health Information Exchange (“KeyHIE Exchange)
+Keystone Health Information Exchange (“KeyHIE” Exchange)

-Keystone Health Information Exchange, Inc. (“KeyHIE”) is a business associate of Geisinger, and other participating covered entities.
-KeyHIE maintains and operates the Keystone Health Information Exchange (“KeyHIE Exchange”), which is a certified health information organization participating in the Pennsylvania Patient & Provider Network ("P3N").
+Keystone Health Information Exchange Inc. (“KeyHIE”) is a business associate of Geisinger and other participating covered entities.
+KeyHIE maintains and operates the Keystone Health Information Exchange (“KeyHIE Exchange”), which is a certified health information organization participating in the Pennsylvania Patient & Provider Network (“P3N”).

-The KeyHIE Exchange enables the secure exchange of PHI to improve health care delivery and health care outcomes.
+The KeyHIE Exchange enables the secure exchange of PHI to improve healthcare delivery and healthcare outcomes.
 P3N was established by Pennsylvania law (Act 121) and is part of a federal initiative to electronically share PHI.
-The Pennsylvania eHealth Partnership Authority (the "Authority") has been charged with building the Pennsylvania network.
+The Pennsylvania eHealth Partnership Authority (the “Authority”) has been charged with building the Pennsylvania network.

 Geisinger participates in the KeyHIE Exchange.
 At any time, you may instruct Geisinger to stop sharing your PHI through the KeyHIE Exchange by contacting the Privacy Office.
 Our phone number and address are provided on the last page of this Notice.
 The Authority also maintains a separate P3N Opt-Out Registry.
 The opt-out form is online at paehealth.org.

 We may use or disclose your PHI in connection with an HIE that we may participate in, for treatment, payment and health care operations purposes, such as to ascertain whether you have health insurance and what it may cover, and to evaluate and improve the quality of medical care provided to all our patients.
 Other healthcare providers and health plans may also have access to your information in the HIE for similar treatment, payment and healthcare operations purposes to the extent permitted by law.
-You have the right to "opt out" or decline to participate in the HIEs.
-If you have not opted out of the HIE, your PHI will be available through the HIE to participating health care providers and health plans in accordance with this Notice of Privacy and the law.
+You have the right to “opt out” or decline to participate in the HIEs.
+If you have not opted out of the HIE, your PHI will be available through the HIE to participating health care providers and health plans in accordance with this Notice and the law.

 The contact information for our Privacy Office is: